-Students who meet the requirements to qualify for an allowance granted by the French Community (through the department for study grants), or who can benefit from lower (intermediate) tuition fees, are required to submit an application each year regarding the reduced tuition fees to the University's Social Services by 31st October.
+Students who meet the requirements to benefit from statutory (intermediate) tuition fees, are required to submit an application each year regarding the reduced tuition fees to the University's U-HELP Service by 31st October.
+Students who have submitted an application to the FWB for a study allowance receive the provisional grant rate automatically without needing to contact the U-HELP Service beforehand.